spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/orders/managing-marketplace-orders.md

 ---
 title: Managing marketplace orders
 last_updated: Jul 15, 2021
-description: This topic describes how to manage marketplace orders in the Back Office.
+description: This document describes how to manage marketplace orders in the Back Office.
 template: back-office-user-guide-template
 ---